jcraigk/blog/_posts/2024-11-07-a-good-stack.md

 header:
   image: /assets/images/posts/2024-11-07-header.jpg
   teaser: /assets/images/posts/2024-11-07-header.jpg
+excerpt: A web developer's look at using React with Ruby on Rails
 ---

 Beavis, I have seen the top of the mountain, and it is good.<br><br>-- Butthead